Project Overview

 System Architecture

-The architecture includes a master module, responsible for capturing PWM signals from the flight controller, and multiple slave modules, each equipped with ESC, motors, and UWB receiver modules.
-Slave modules synchronize motor control using a PWM signal triggered by a master sync signal.
+The architecture includes a master module that captures PWM signals from the flight controller, and multiple slave modules (each with ESC, motor, UWB receiver).
+Slaves synchronize motor control using PWM triggered by a master sync signal.

 Performance Results

-Experimental validation confirmed stable flight performance despite introduced communication delays.
-Hardware-in-the-loop simulations further demonstrated robust flight control even at the maximum delay threshold of 5 ms, aligning closely with real-world testing outcomes.
+Experiments show stable flight despite introduced wireless delays.
+Hardware-in-the-loop simulations confirm robust control even around the 5 ms delay threshold, consistent with real-world outcomes.

 Resources

-This project has been published in the 2024 IEEE International Conference on Automation Science and Engineering (CASE), showcasing the design and experimental validation of the proposed wireless modular UAV architecture.
+Published at the 2024 IEEE International Conference on Automation Science and Engineering (CASE): design and experimental validation of a wireless modular UAV architecture.

 Paper page